Article 1 - Organization

 Article 11 - Indemnification

-Subject to the limitations in this Article, Northampton Community Cooperative Market, Inc. shall indemnify its current and former directors and officers against all losses and expenses, including reasonable attorney fees, to which they may become subject by reason of their positions with Northampton Community Cooperative Market, Inc. or their service in its behalf.
-Such indemnification shall apply whenever such person is a party or is threatened to be made a party to any action, suit, or proceeding, whether civil, criminal, administrative or investigative.
+Subject to the limitations in this Article, Northampton Community Cooperative Market, Inc. shall indemnify its current and former directors and officers against all losses and expenses, including reasonable attorney fees, to which they may become subject by reason of their positions with Northampton Community Cooperative Market, Inc. or their service on its behalf.
+Such indemnification shall apply whenever such person is a part or is threatened to be made a party to any action, suit, or proceeding, whether civil, criminal, administrative or investigative.
 Such indemnification shall include direct payment or settlement of liabilities and potential liabilities.
 Payment of expenses incurred in defending a suit or proceeding in advance of its final disposition may be made only upon receipt by Northampton Community Cooperative Market, Inc. of a contractual undertaking by or on behalf of such person to repay such amounts unless the person shall be determined to be entitled to indemnification under this article.

 Indemnification shall only be provided if the person is determined to have acted in good faith and in the reasonable belief that his or her action was in the best interests of Northampton Community Cooperative Market, Inc., or, in regard to criminal actions, that such person had no reasonable cause to believe that his or her action was unlawful.
 If such determination is not made in a legal proceeding related to the claim, it may be made by a quorum of disinterested directors or by independent legal counsel selected by such quorum.
-If not made or able to be made by either, the determination shall be made by independent legal counsel selected at a membership meeting.
+If not made or able to be made by either, the determination shall be made by independent legal counsel selected at a Membership meeting.
 In any action by or in the right of Northampton Community Cooperative Market, Inc. or in which such person is charged with receiving an improper personal benefit, indemnification shall be provided only as to reasonable expenses and only if the person is not adjudged liable to Northampton Community Cooperative Market, Inc. on such basis.

 Article 12 - Bylaws